-- ✓ Continue to take career prep and college prep courses. - \checkmark Work on maintaining a GPA that is 2.0 or higher for graduation purposes. - ✓ Focus on your career goals and the training necessary to achieve them.
-Review your Future Plan. - \checkmark Make a list of the things important to you in a college (i.e. campus size, location, costs, oncampus housing, major, sports, etc.).
-Use the criteria to conduct school searches on the Web. - ✓ Maintain and modify list of potential technical post-secondary colleges and universities. - ✓ Attend college fairs, make appointments with visiting school reps, and discuss your options with family. - ✓ Conduct an in-depth college or technical post-secondary school information search, including each school's application process and requirements, tuition, fees, room & board, activities, course offerings available, faculty, accreditation, and facilities. - ✓ Narrow school choices to your top three to five schools and plan campus visits during the summer.

-- ✓ Register and take the PSAT in October.
-Take the PERT, ACT and SAT. - ✓ Register and take the ASVAB for valuable career information.
+- ✓ Continue to take career prep and college prep courses. - \checkmark Work on maintaining a GPA that is 2.0 or higher for graduation purposes. - ✓ Focus on your career goals and the training necessary to achieve them. - \checkmark Prioritize a list of things important to you in a college (i.e. campus size, location, costs, on-campus housing, major, sports, etc.).
+Use this criteria to conduct school searches. - ✓ Maintain and modify list of potential post-secondary colleges and universities. - \checkmark Attend college fairs, make appointments with visiting school reps, and discuss your options with family. - ✓ Conduct an in-depth college or technical post-secondary school information search, including each school's application process and requirements, tuition, fees, room & board, activities, course offerings available, faculty, accreditation, and facilities. - ✓ Narrow school choices to your top three to five schools and plan campus visits during the summer. - ✓ Take the PSAT in October.
+Take the CLT, PERT, ACT and SAT. - ✓ Register and take the ASVAB for valuable career information.